 If you experience soreness or irritation, it might be that:

 - Your headgear is too loose or too tight.
-The mask should be as loose as possible while still creating a seal.
+Try readjusting the straps: the mask should be as loose as possible while still creating a seal.

 - Your mask doesn't fit well because the style isn't suitable or the mask is the wrong size.
 Read your mask user guide for advice on fitting, or ask your physician for recommendations on other models and styles.